Effective Feedback

 Effective feedback clarifies for students what they have achieved and what they need to do in future in order to improve.
 It is often best to think of it as feed forward, which encourages students (and teaching staff) to consider future impact.

 Feedback is an important element of teaching and learning.
-Ongoing formative assessment and feedback in the classroom – e.g. involving students in carefully scaffolded informal self- and peer-assessment can be a useful way in which to raise student’s awareness of the values and expectations of your academic discipline and to prepare them for the kind/format of feedback they may receive at the end of a module, as well as a way of helping them to judge the quality of any future work that they do.
+Ongoing formative assessment and feedback in the classroom – e.g. involving students in carefully scaffolded informal self- and peer-assessment can be a useful way in which to raise a student’s awareness of the values and expectations of your academic discipline and to prepare them for the kind/format of feedback they may receive at the end of a module, as well as a way of helping them to judge the quality of any future work that they do.

 Effective feedback involves two elements: (1) feedback – looking back to what has been achieved by the student in relation to the learning outcomes and (2) feedforward – looking forward to what students need to apply in their next (similar) assignment/exam.
 Feedback should be focused on items which are related to the learning outcomes being assessed through the assignment (constructive alignment).
 It should also be linked, where possible, to the marking rubric.
 Students are most likely to benefit from feedback if they receive it before they move onto their next assignment.